Charlie Blackmon Player Props: Rockies vs. Royals

-Charlie Blackmon -- with a slugging percentage of .561 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies versus the Kansas City Royals, with Daniel Lynch on the hill, on June 3 at 4:10 PM ET.
+Charlie Blackmon -- with a slugging percentage of .525 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies against the Kansas City Royals, with Brady Singer on the hill, on June 4 at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Royals.
+In his previous appearance, he went 1-for-4 with an RBI against the Royals.

 Charlie Blackmon Game Info & Props vs. the Royals